 - Proposed Organizing Committee: Names, affiliations, e-mail addresses, and telephone numbers of those who have agreed to join in organizing the workshop.

-- Proposed timing of the workshop: Proposals that are more flexible in timing (e.g., anytime during semester X) are preferable to those that are more limited (e.g. one of weeks A, B, C) but limiting the time period does preclude the proposal from consideration.
+- Proposed timing of the workshop: Proposals that are more flexible in timing (e.g., anytime during semester X) are preferable to those that are more limited.

-- Subject of the workshop and rationale: A brief (one page) description of the content of and rationale for proposed the workshop, including why the proposed time period is optimal for the workshop.
+- Subject of the workshop and rationale: A brief description (one – three pages) of the content and rationale for the proposed workshop, including why the proposed time period is optimal for the workshop.

 - A list of key invitees for the workshop and an indication of the preliminary commitments by these people to attend the workshop.